swentel/indieweb/README.md

 forget to set permissions to view webmentions.
 When replying, and the comment has a link field, this field can also be prefilled, see the 'Sending' section.

+Every comment is available also at comment/indieweb/cid so this URL can also be a target for a webmention.
+If a webmention is send to this target, a comment will be created on the node, with the target cid as the parent.

 Configuration is at /admin/config/services/indieweb/comments

 Configuration still in settings.php